IanSeyler/wozmon_x86-64/README.md

 An instruction by instruction rewrite of Wozmon in x86-64 for the BareMetal kernel.
 Minor changes were made, mainly to deal with 64-bit addresses.

+The Woz Monitor, also known as Wozmon, is a simple memory monitor and was the system software located in the 256 byte PROM on the Apple-1 from 1976.
+Wozmon is used to inspect and modify memory contents or to execute programs already located in memory.

 <p align="center">
 	<img src="img/ScreenShot.png"></img>
 </p>